udohsolomon/minimal-mistakes/_posts/2017-10-22-My-python-deliberate-practice.md

 * **[Immediate]** Learn to write pythonic code
 * **[Shorter term, easiest to practice]** Write re-usable, modular, tested code for my data work and knowledge posts
-* **[Medium term, harder to practice]** Achieve efficiency and feature parity on Data Analysis using Python.
+* **[Medium term, harder to practice]** Achieve efficiency and feature parity on Data Analysis using Python compared to R
 * **[Longer term, hardest to practice]** Write tools.
 Being able to work on projects that span the entire data stack using Python, apply good software engineering principles to these projects

 ## Project Goals

 * **Outcome**: I want to move my data stack to Python completely.
-This means my day-to-day data analysis work will be done in Python, make my code as pythonic as possible.
-Become a Contributor to an opensource project or tool, and take on one bigger Python project (ML, Data Viz ...etc).
+This means my day-to-day data analysis work will be done in Python instead of R, make my code as pythonic as possible.
+Become a Contributor to Airpy / tools, and take on one bigger Python project (ML, Data Viz ...etc).

 * **Curriculum**: I want do everything that I can to go through all the basic materials in Pandas/Matplotlib combo.
 Expose myself to functional programming, OOP, testing in Python, or even making command tools.
 Get feedbacks from experts.